jhpyle/docassemble/_docs/docker.md

 service docker start`, or `sudo /etc/init.d/docker start`.

-The operating system that runs inside of the **docassemble** Docker container is Ubuntu 24.04.
+The operating system that runs inside of the **docassemble** Docker container is Ubuntu 26.04.
 This is a fairly recent version of Ubuntu.
 When using [Docker], it is recommended that you run a recent version of [Docker] and its dependencies ([containerd] and [runC]).
-Ubuntu 22 and Debian 12 are known to work well.
+Ubuntu 24 is known to work well.
 (If you run Docker on Mac or Windows, it will likely start a virtual machine and then deploy the **docassemble** Docker container inside that virtual machine; the operating system of that virtual machine, which is likely a flavor of Linux, should be recent.)
 You may encounter difficult-to-diagnose problems if **docassemble**'s OS and software do not fully function inside the host operating system.
 It is difficult to predict what these errors will be.
-If you run the latest **docassemble** image on an OS that is older than Ubuntu 22, it is likely that you will encounter problems, if not right away then at a later point in time.
+If you run the latest **docassemble** image on an OS that is older than Ubuntu 24, it is likely that you will encounter problems, if not right away then at a later point in time.
 The software in the **docassemble** image and Python packages is continually updated, and the latest versions of software may expect the latest versions of operating system.

-As of August 2024, Ubuntu 24.04's `docker.io` package has a problem with AppArmor interfering with the functionality of [`docker stop`].
-If you use Ubuntu 24.04 as the operating system on which to run Docker, follow the instructions on Docker's web site for installing the Community Edition.
+As of August 2024, Ubuntu's `docker.io` package has a problem with AppArmor interfering with the functionality of [`docker stop`].
+If you use Ubuntu as the operating system on which to run Docker, follow the instructions on Docker's web site for installing the Community Edition.

 If you are using [Docker Desktop], it is recommended that you go to Settings and change the Docker Engine settings so that the